iishagupta/coding-project/README.md

   - Provides conflict warnings
   - Allows flexible booking with user consent

+## Assumptions
+- Users are on the same tz i.e UTC
+- Conflicts while blocking a calendar is acceptable and the user gets a choice to accept the meeting
+- Meetings can be scheduled with users in and out of the org
+- if user has mentioned available slots - it is a hard pass on any other slots.

 ## Future Enhancements
 - Notification system for event requests
 - Timezone management